usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 Adding a Package to an Appliance's OS Profile (Linux Only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once an Appliance Template has an OS profile, you can add or remove operating system packages to it.
 To add one or more packages, you will need the URI of the packages(s) you wish to add.
-You can :ref:`search <apis-rest-add-os-pkg-search>` for packages to retrieve this information.
+You can :ref:`search for packages <apis-rest-add-os-pkg-search>` for packages to retrieve this information.

 Use the following API resource to add or remove these packages to the OS profile of an Appliance Template: